Trending Topics

 EMS training programs typically cover legal issues, like negligence, in passing.
 It tends to be easier to lightly touch on the material just enough to cover exam questions.
 In my own experience, far too little is done to instill a real, usable understanding of just how legal issues affect EMS professionals — information that can protect providers from unknowingly facing potential entanglements.

 Having worked in the field for decades and survived three years of law school, I am both horrified and amazed when I see what still goes on in EMS.
-Beginning with this first column, I plan to share the kind of information that will not only keep providers safe, but will help to improve the quality of EMS and raise the bar for providers as professionals.
+My intent is to share the kind of information that will not only keep providers safe, but will help to improve the quality of EMS and raise the bar for providers as professionals.

 One legal issue that affects every emergency responder is negligence.
 To be honest, I don’t recall learning much about negligence in EMT school.
 But then again, that was nearly 30 years ago.